Tokey/LastStand/README.md

 Last Stand needs to be configured before experiments are run.
 At least 2 computers are required to run the game, where 1 will act as server/host and 1 as a client.
 Inside the *Data/* folder there are 3 configuration files.

 - Game Config
-The first *GameConfig.csv* is for setting the game parameters and takes in 1 row of data, each with 5 columns defining the global game configuration: Is Host, IP, Port, Enable Ping Display and Round Duration.
+The first *GameConfig.csv* is for setting the game parameters and takes in 1 row of data, with 5 columns defining the global game configuration: Is Host, IP, Port, Enable Ping Display and Round Duration.
+This is read from the server and the client.
   - Is Host Value can be TRUE or FALSE, indicating if the game is run in host mode or client mode.
   - IP For the host, it can be kept as 127.0.0.1.
 For clients, it must be changed to the host's IP address.
   - Port Must be the same on host and clients.
 By default it is 7777.